robinmanuelthiel/xamarinworkshop/05 Azure App Service Backend/README.md

 # Azure App Service Backend
 Now it's time to create a suitable Backend for our Conference App.
-As Xamarin likes many different Backend providers like AWS, IBM or Google and also provide SDKs for them in the component store, [Microsoft Azure](https://www.azure.com) is the prefered choice for Xamarin Developers around the world.
+As Xamarin likes many different Backend providers like AWS, IBM or Google and also provide SDKs for them in the component store, [Microsoft Azure](https://www.azure.com) is the preferred choice for Xamarin Developers around the world.

 Not least, because it's an easy way to start with and can get scaled up to a really powerful service easily with a few clicks, we will start with Microsoft Azure's App Services.
 They provide an easy to use pre-configured backend solution called ***Azure Mobile App*** that offers

 - Easy Tables (Database)
 - Easy APIs using .NET or Node.js
 - Authentication (Active Directory and Social Login)
-- Offline Synchronisation
+- Offline Synchronization
 - Push Notifications
 - Easy Scalability

-## 1. Create a Azure Mobile App
+## 1. Create an Azure Mobile App
 Mobile Apps are part of the Azure App Service offer and provide a Platform as a Service (PaaS) architecture to give developers an easy way to host applications without too much infrastructure management overhead.

 To create a new Mobile App Resource, simply open the [Azure Portal](https://portal.azure.com) and login with your account.